-But a no fly zone means that we have to enter another nations airspace uninvited and and that nation has the right to defend itself, whoever we might be right.
-Realistically, we would have to precursor that operations with a destruction of Libyan ground based air defences for example, that means killing Libyans.
+But a no-fly zone means that we have to enter another nation’s airspace uninvited and that nation has the right to defend itself, whoever we might be right.
+Realistically, we would have to precursor that operations with the destruction of Libyan ground-based air defences, for example, means killing Libyans.

 If we do commit there will be consequences, lives will be lost, mostly Libyan but very possibly UK and allied service personnel.
 What are the political, long term implications of intervening in what is shaping up to be a civil war.